SØG

 Students have a duty to participate actively in tuition.
 This means that:

 1. The student arrives properly prepared for the tuition and ready to actively participate.
+This includes virtual teaching and other types of independent work.

 3. The student has a duty each day to keep abreast of homework, assignments, timetable changes etc., published on Lectio.

-4. The student arrives for term tests, end-of year- examinations and written and oral examinations at least 15 minutes before the start of the tests and exams.
+4. The student arrives for term tests, end-of year- examinations and written and oral examinations at least 30 minutes before the start of the tests and exams.

 5. The student attends tuition and other teaching activities that the school arranges during school time (special assemblies, induction courses and other assemblies and events, counselling sessions and, in case of IB students, CAS guidance)